Australian Wine from

-Cowra wine Region
+Cowra Wine Region

-The Cowra Wine region likes to regard itself as the quiet achiever of the Australian wine industry.
+The Cowra Wine Region likes to regard itself as the quiet achiever of the Australian wine industry.
 It is situated in the Central Ranges Zone of New South Wales and includes the townships of Cowra, Canowindra, and Billimari.

+The climate is generally warm, but suitable hillsides can be found with some mitigation to the hot summers.
 The region was established in the 1970s with early emphasis being on the production of fruit for vinification elsewhere, in particular at Mudgee and in the Hunter Valley.
 In fact it has been described by Huon Hooke as "the Padthaway of New South Wales".

 Large scale grape production in the Cowra Region though has spawned quite a number of boutique wineries, something that has yet to happen in Padthaway.